 “One of the strong benefits of family planning in my community is to help couples enjoy their marriage,” she reflected.
 “Women and men should be given equal opportunities because cultural, religious, and socioeconomic factors and barriers make women unable to make proper decisions on family planning.
 I will make sure that there is no gender bias when making choices.”

 Pada Gwa has been a community health extension worker for eight years in Pai.
-The 50-year-old currently sees two to three patients a day for family planning services.
+The 50-year-old currently sees two to three clients a day for family planning services.
 He attended the training in the Federal Capital Territory and plans to apply the things he learned to his work at the clinic.
 One lesson that stood out for him regarding family planning for women was the importance of health workers being informed when counseling patients to overcome bias.

 “Don’t choose for a lady or a couple which family planning method to use, you allow them [to] make the decision,’’ he said following the training.